 A: Yes.
-Contact the Office of Graduate Admissions if you haven’t taken graduate classes at The College at Brockport before.
-After submitting a form and the required fee, you may register (on an availability basis) for elective courses that you wish to take.
+Contact the The Graduate School if you have never taken graduate classes at The College at Brockport.
+The process may involve submitting a form and the required fee, after which you may register (on a availability basis) for elective courses that you wish to take.

 A: Maybe.
 The program requires a central theme or focus for the courses comprising each student’s individualized Plan of Study.
 This theme, and the particular courses that will actually be accepted for the Plan of Study, are determined through advisement as part of the matriculation process.
 While we will be as flexible as possible, we cannot guarantee that any particular course taken prior to matriculation will be accepted toward the program.
 In any case, please note the following:

 A: Courses designed exclusively for graduate students (600-level rather than 500-level courses at The College at Brockport), and those that carry liberal arts credit (usually designated as “A” courses rather than “B” courses at Brockport) are likely to be better predictors of an applicant’s success in the MALS program; therefore, they are generally given more weight in the application review process.

 A: Applications are reviewed three times each year.
 Application deadlines (for receipt of all application materials) are October 15, March 15, and June 15.
 Students will be notified about acceptance decisions by mail, approximately three weeks after the deadline for each review period.
 Late applications are sometimes considered.

 A: Applicants must have at least a 3.0 undergraduate and/or graduate grade point average to be considered for admission.
 However, admission is competitive and meeting the minimal criteria for consideration by no means assures admission.
 As space permits, promising students may be given a “conditional” acceptance contingent on successful completion of specific requirements.